NikolaAndro/Automated_Homography_Matrix/README.md

 [Tutorial](https://linux.die.net/man/1/pkg-config) for `pkg-config`.

-In my case the opencv4.pc file was created in `/usr/lib/x86_64-linux-gnu/pkgconfig` folder.
+In my case the `opencv4.pc` file was created in `/usr/lib/x86_64-linux-gnu/pkgconfig` folder.
+In case you cannot find your `opencv4.pc` file run the following command to find it (Linux): `apt-file search opencv4.pc`.
+This will print the path where `opencv4.pc` is located.

-Inside you can see a block such as:
+Inside this file you can see a block such as:

       prefix=/usr
       exec_prefix=${prefix}